mParticle/docs/src/pages/integrations/amazon-redshift/data-warehouse/index.md

 ## Partner Feed Data

-Events from each connected Partner Feed will be stored under a single table.
+Events from each connected Partner Feed will be stored under a single table unless the `Split Partner Feed Data by Event Name` checkbox is enabled.
 You can choose the table name for each Feed in the Connection Settings.
 <aside>
 If you do not provide a name, mParticle will use the name of the Partner.
 </aside>